chriskinsman/tilloo/README.md

 __Options__

-* --jobname <name> - Friendly name of job.
+* --jobname &lt;name&gt; - Friendly name of job.
 If not specified defaults to the path.
-* --timeout <seconds> - Max time to allow job to run before it is killed.
+* --timeout &lt;seconds&gt; - Max time to allow job to run before it is killed.
-* --queue <queue> - Name of queue to send job to.
+* --queue &lt;queue&gt; - Name of queue to send job to.
 Defaults to: tilloo.worker
-* --jobargs <args> - Ordered comma separated list of job arguments i.e. --jobargs "300,test"
+* --jobargs &lt;args&gt; - Ordered comma separated list of job arguments i.e. --jobargs "300,test"
-* --jobdescription <description> - Notes about job
+* --jobdescription &lt;description&gt; - Notes about job
-* --mutex <true||false> - If set to true only a single instance of job is allowed to run.
+* --mutex &lt;true||false&gt; - If set to true only a single instance of job is allowed to run.
 Defaults to true.

-### tilloo-cli deletejob <jobId>
+### tilloo-cli deletejob &lt;jobId&gt;

 Deletes a job from the system.